riceissa/brain-retraining/playlist.md

 As the Gupta Program says, I highly recommend making a 6 month commitment to brain retraining, because it can take quite some time for you to understand what brain retraining is and for the benefits to show up.
 If you don't commit to it, you may end up dismissing it before you've truly understood it or before it has had time to work.
 If 6 months sounds like a lot of time and you would rather focus on other treatment approaches first, I would say go try the other treatments first, and only come back to brain retraining once you are ready to commit to it for 6 months.
 By the time I came to brain retraining, I was ill for 5 years, had tried a bunch of other unsuccessful treatments, my doctors had no other treatment options available for me, and I was too ill to go into a doctor's office or do telehealth visits anyway, so 6 months of sitting at home and watching videos and doing techniques did not seem like a big commitment to me.

 One other advice: In some of the videos, the science of the brain is probably wrong, possibly in major misleading ways.
 The mechanistic explanations might be off.
 But that doesn't mean the techniques don't work.
 You don't need to be an expert in neuroscience, immunology, or whatever in order to recover, and the people presenting this information don't need to be experts either in order to teach you how to recover.
-So my advice is to treat brain retraining more like an advanced art that has been practiced by various people, that science still doesn't quite understand (but will eventually!).
+So my advice is to treat brain retraining more like an advanced art that has been stumbled onto and practiced and refined by various people, that science still doesn't quite understand (but will eventually!).

 # Part 1: Preliminaries/setting context